JimOfLeisure/c3sat/readme.md

 ### GraphQL

-When running the `api` command, andy GraphQL client can be used against http://127.0.0.1/graphql , or you can browse to that URL in the browser and it will load the Playground GraphQL client in the browser.
+When running the `api` command, any GraphQL client can be used against http://127.0.0.1/graphql , or you can browse to that URL in the browser and it will load the Playground GraphQL client in the browser.
 You can also execute command-line quereies with the `graphql` command but will need to escape double quotes.

 See /queryciv3/readme.md for query examples.